zbenmo/passing_the_torch/docs/pytorch_vs_numpy.md

 # PyTorch as a Linear-Algebra support package

-Pytorch provides utilities to manipulate numbers with linear-algebra style logic and operations.
+PyTorch provides utilities to manipulate numbers with linear-algebra style logic and operations.
 A data point with two values, for example *age* and *height*, can be represented by a vector with two items, where the first entry is the age, and the second entry is the height.

 ``` py